saiminh/floter.ink/_work/renate.md

 featured_img: Renate.png
 workimages:
 - src: renate01.png
-bgcolor: 802828
+bgcolor: dfa8ae
-bordercolor: ffffff
+bordercolor: 111
-order: 8
+order: 7
 ---

-# Album cover for 'Renate'
+# Album cover

-I guess for Renate I was supposed to be what Jamie Hewlett is for the Gorillaz.

-That's me in the bottom left.
+Cover for the single "Annette" by the band "Renate".
+They never made it to the top, but my cover was not the problem I hope.